aaaakshat/bowser/README.md

-# Boilermaker Opensource Wifi Strength E-Record (BOWSER)
+## Boilermaker Opensource Wifi Strength E-Record

-purdue wifi sucks some of the time, all of the time. use this to check where you can get good wifi.
+Purdue wifi sucks some of the time, all of the time. use this to check where you can get good wifi.